Free expat tax extension icon

 Canada does not issue a digital nomad visa; eligible visitors use existing pathways instead.
 Below is a concise checklist that previews status limits, work rules, and provincial wrinkles, so the rest of your planning starts on solid ground.

-Most visitors are admitted for up to six months per entry, though a border officer can allow less or more.
-To remain longer, apply online for a visitor record at least 30 days before your current status expires. -
+As of January 5, 2026, most visitors are admitted for up to one year per entry, though a border officer can allow less or more.
+To remain longer, apply online for a visitor record at least 30 days before your current status expires.

 If you later switch to employment in Quebec under the Temporary Foreign Worker Program, your employer will need a Quebec Acceptance Certificate before a work permit can be issued.
 Digital nomads who remain on visitor status and foreign payrolls do not need a CAQ, and other provinces follow federal rules for visitors.